Transformation 2029

 • Building Transformation: evolving our spaces to meet the needs of the future and making our collection more diverse, inclusive and accessible.

-• Retail Transformation: developing the commercial proposition, to drive income, creativity and brand impact.
+• Commercial Transformation: developing the commercial proposition, to drive income, creativity and brand impact.

 At the heart of this long-term organisational strategy is our ambition to ensure that our free-to-visit collection gallery meets the evolving needs of our visitors and reflects the fast-paced evolution of the global design story through a complete remodelling.